 Epic roadmaps will change.
 The changes might be arising internally, Lean-Startup experiments providing information that changes the preferred sequence.
 The changes might arise externally, as the priorities between Epics change the capacity Agile Release Trains can allocated to Epics will change and therefore how the preferred sequence is realised at the ART level will change.

 This completes, for the moment, the exploration of Portfolio Roadmapping.
-The next article will look at OKRs.
+The next article will look at Estimating Effort Or Expense? before moving on to OKRs.